-I’m from a small town in Northern Portugal called Vila das Aves — which I’m quite proud being from.
+I’m from a small town in Northern Portugal called Vila das Aves.
 I spend a lot of time looking through windows, and also a reasonable amount of time thinking about how nostalgic it makes me feel.
 I came from a very nostalgic family, and it was looking to my family archives of VHS, Super 8, and photographs that portray our stories, over the years, that I discovered I'm passionate about stories told from a personal perspective and family portraits on film.

 With a degree in Communication Sciences from the University of Porto and a specialisation on Multimedia, I started my career at Canal180.
 For almost 6 years (2018-2023), I filmed, edited, photographed, writed and produced contents for their digital platforms.
 My passion for the archives motivated me to study for a masters in Documentary Cinema, which I finished in 2022 at ESMAD.
 My thesis, “Documentary cinema born from Memory and its relationship with death: Directing I fear the end of things,” reflects my deep interest in the narrative and visual power of memory.

-I recently moved to Antwerp in Belgium to work at the film production company Harald House.
-I currently work as head of submissions, production assistant and assistant editor on several projects, such as feature films Trona, 24 Strong, Slave Island, or Epilogues.
-In the past years, I‘ve also worked as an editor, data wrangler, and assistant director.
-Of particular note is Tânia Dinis most recent short-film Tão Pequeninas, Tinham Ar de Serem Já Crescidas (2024), which premiered at IndieLisboa and won Best Portuguese Short Film for which I was the main editor.
-I’ve also been a moderator for the past two editions of Portuguese International film festival Family Film Project.
+In the past years, I‘ve also worked as a freelancer editor, data wrangler, and assistant director.
+Of particular note is Tânia Dinis most recent short-film Tão Pequeninas, Tinham Ar de Serem Já Crescidas (2024), which premiered at IndieLisboa and won Best Portuguese Short Film by IndieLisboa and Best Portuguese Documentary by MDOC for which I was the editor.
+I’ve also been a moderator for the past two editions of Portuguese International Film Festival Family Film Project.

 CONTACT